gayatrig19/the-frozen-heart-quiz/README.md

 #### **Large to Medium Screen Size**

-The heading in header section of the website is capitalized with hover effect for better readability and user experience.
+The heading in the header section of the website is capitalized with hover effect for better readability and user experience.

 ### **Home Page**